Your podcast microphone is the most important piece of equipment for your podcast.

 This Rode microphone costs $79.99.

 And there you have it!
-Whether you want to record your podcast in your room, your home studio or on location, you now know which microphone to use!
-Of course, this list is non-exhaustive, and many other microphones can also meet your needs… So feel free to continue your search! 🕵️♂️
+Whether you want to record your podcast in your room, your home studio or on location, you now know which one of these podcast mics to use!
+Of course, this list is non-exhaustive, and many other microphones can also meet your sound quality needs… So feel free to continue your search in choosing the best podcast microphone! 🕵️♂️

 I invite you to go read our article, How to Create Your First Podcast, to learn about the steps you need to take in order to get started!
 In the meantime, I hope I’ve managed to shed some light on this subject 🏮🕵️